varunkumardev/amitmerchant1990.github.io/_posts/2019-9-4-using-lazy-collections-on-memory-hungry-operations-in-laravel6.md

 ## What is `LazyCollection`?

 `LazyCollection` class is like `Illuminate\Support\Collection` class only but with added sugar to it.
 The class basically utilizes PHP [generators](https://www.php.net/manual/en/language.generators.overview.php) to allow you to work with very large datasets while keeping memory usage low.
-If you're not aware of generators, you check check out [this article](/deep-dive-into-generators-php/) where I've explained generators in detail.
+If you're not aware of generators, you can check out [this article](/deep-dive-into-generators-php/) where I've explained generators in detail.

 {:.you-may-like}
 > You may also like: [A deep dive into Generators in PHP](/deep-dive-into-generators-php/)